top of page

 Fall 2020, Spring 2021, Spring 2022

 This course introduces students to the research methods important to conducting scientific inquiry into topics related to inequality, oppression, and disparities in life outcomes across a broad range of experiences of marginalization (e.g., gender, race, sexuality, and the experiences at the intersections of these domains).
-In the process of introducing research methods pertinent to diversity science, we also discuss foundational and contemporary research in diversity science (for a full list of topics see p.
-5).
+In the process of introducing research methods pertinent to diversity science, we also discuss foundational and contemporary research in diversity science.

 bottom of page